appscode/blog/content/post/kubedb-v2023.04.10/index.md

 ## MongoDB
-We have added the latest MongoDB version `6.0.5` in this release.
+We have added the MongoDB version `6.0.5` and `5.0.15` in this release.
 To deploy a MongoDB replica-set instance with version `6.0.5`, you can apply this yaml:
 ```yaml
 apiVersion: kubedb.com/v1alpha2
 kind: MongoDB